Dustyroom/flat-kit-doc/index.md

 > **TIP.** Animate Cel layer size, Specular size or Rim size — to get a neat transition effect.

 **Height Gradient.** This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
-Height Gradient is global (absolute) per material, it doesn't depend on obejct's boundaries.
+Height Gradient is global (absolute) per material, it doesn't depend on object's boundaries.
 If you would like to make a relative gradient (for instance, each object holding one material to contain an entire gradient within itself), duplicate the material and adjust the height gradient.
 Alternatively, you can use a _Curve_ mode of _Stylized Surface_.

 ![Height Gradient.
 Inspector interface](FlatKit_Manual_Images/gradient_height_parameters.png)
 > _Height Gradient._ Inspector interface